Exploring the Fiji Islands on Captain Cook Reef Endeavour.

 Why Explore the Fiji Islands?

 For a pair of city-chasing travellers from a town renowned for its numerous beaches and coastal beauty, beach holidays are few and far between.
-But, after Charlies’ 800 km trek along the Camino de Santiago earlier this year, came the realisation that we ought to consider a relaxing holiday for a change.
+But, after Charlies’ 800 km trek along the Camino de Santiago, the realisation came that we ought to consider a relaxing holiday for a change earlier this year.

 The Fiji Islands are known for their pristine, crystal-clear beaches.
 But, drawing us there too were stories of enchanting hospitality and activities and cultural experiences that could cure any restlessness.
 Thankfully, such stories were not fake news – The Fiji Islands did not disappoint.

 We have included lots of images on this page, so apologies if it loads a little slowly.

 Fiji is an excellent stopover when travelling to Sydney with direct flights available between Los Angeles, San Fransico and also Japan and Singapore.

 Why a Fiji cruise is a good idea

 With so many beautiful islands to explore, trying to choose just one was hard.
 If you want to see some of the nation’s most beautiful spots, you can move around using ferries but taking a cruise is the easiest and most relaxing way to cover a lot of ground in just a week.

 The idea of cruising had never appealed to us, but when we heard about the Reef Endeavour small ship experience with Captain Cook Cruises Fiji, we decided it was worth a try.
 Large ships with thousands of passengers had put us off cruising completely.
 We like active holidays and are not big drinkers, so we felt like a week on a big boat with numerous bars was not a great fit.